 2. Base rewards on segments or game progress

 Each user is different.
 So why give them all the same rewards?
 Personalize your rewards by utilizing user segmentation.

 In-app rewards as a promotional tool

-Base your segments on how often users open your app.
+Base your user segments on how often users open your app.
 That way, you can use in-app rewards as a promotional tool to hook users who only play every so often.
 Be sure to give them the big rewards to tease them into coming back.

 Conversely, give your most loyal users who play every day lower value rewards.
 They’re already engaged and are probably making IAPs, and maintaining that balance is key.